How much does a Gold bar weigh?

 Shanghai 3000 g Gold Bar

-The Shanghai 3000 g gold bar is the standard-sized gold bar that is mostly used on the Shanghai Exchange market.
+The Shanghai 3000 gram bar is used primarily on the Shanghai Gold Exchange and is recognized as a standard trading unit within that market.

 Troy Ounce Gold Bar